pd-projects/hugo-puredata.info/content/objects/send.md

 - receive~
 - samplerate~
 arguments:
-- type: symbol
-  description: 'send symbol (if given,  2nd inlet is suppressed,  default: empty symbol)'
+- description: 'send symbol (if given,  2nd inlet is suppressed,  default: empty symbol)'
+  type: symbol
 inlets:
   1st:
+  - type: any message
-    any message: 'sends to the corresponding receive object,  or any named object which name corresponds to the stored symbol. e.g: array,  value,  iemguis,  directly to a named patch,  etc...'
+    description: 'sends to the corresponding receive object,  or any named object which name corresponds to the stored symbol. e.g: array,  value,  iemguis,  directly to a named patch,  etc...'
   '2nd: (if created without arguments)':
+  - type: symbol
-    symbol: sets the send name.
+    description: sets the send name.
 aliases:
 - s
 draft: false